What do you want to know?

 Nutrition highlights

-- Fibre aids healthy digestion.
+- Fibre — supports healthy digestion.

-- Iron and folate support healthy development.
+- Plant iron and folate — support healthy growth and development.

 Safety quick tips